cancel icon

 Surgical Options

-Surgery is reserved for cases that fail conservative and medical management over 6-12 months.
+Surgery is reserved for cases that fail conservative and medical management over 6 to 12 months.

 Surgical removal of damaged tissue: For tennis or golfer’s elbow, a surgeon may remove the degenerated portion of the tendon and reattach the healthy tissue to the bone.